Home / Services / Screenprinting

 We stock 6 colors: Scarlet, Blue, Yellow, Kelly Green, Flo Pink, and Black.
 See the "Ink Colors" section for equivalent hex codes and Pantone colors.

-The risograph cannot print full bleed, you must account for a 1/4 inch border or consider trimming the final print.
+The Riso cannot print full bleed, you must account for a 1/4 inch boarder or consider trimming the final print.

 Imperfections are common in this printing technique.
 Ink smudging, paper feeder roller marks, and wiggly registration are frequent with the Riso.
 Achieving perfection is challenging even for seasoned printers, but we strive for the best results.